 These types of crankshafts are stronger and more durable.
 Forged crankshafts react to heat treatment and thus give better dimensional stability.

 These types of crankshafts have been used for a long time.
 There are commonly found in various diesel and petrol engines.
 Generally, they are made up of malleable iron by casting process.

-They are very cheap to make and work well, so they are a common choice for manufacturers.
+They are cheap to make and work well, making them a common choice for manufacturers.
 Cast crankshaft withstands loads from all directions because the metal grain structure is uniform and random.

-A billet crank may be the best type of crank in your engine.
+A billet crank may be the best type of crank for your engine.
 Steel is commonly used to make such cranks.
 This includes nickel, chromium, aluminum, molybdenum, and other elements.

 Billet cranks are familiar because of the shortest machining time of the crankshaft.
 They further need minimum balance due to the uniform design of the material.

 Faults of Crankshaft

 Problems on the crankshaft appear very rarely.
 It occurs when the engine is undergoing extreme conditions.
 The engine parts are strong and robust.
 But they involve some basic faults: